opral/monorepo/rfcs/001-foundational-architecture.md

 #### Proposal

 Develop a CAT editor that combines VSCode and Figma.
 VSCode brings out-of-the-box git and local file support while Figma brings ease of use to the table by running in the browser.
+A working proof of concept can be found [here](https://inlang-web-app-demo-5kw9a.ondigitalocean.app/git/https://github.com/inlang/demo/in-editor).

 **Pros**